 ASP Rules and parking meters are still suspended.
 But, you must continue to obey all parking signs

 I responded to a comment from Theresa on Larry’s Blog today about parking rules on snow days.
-Theresa called 311, but wasn’t able to get answers to all of her questions.
-It motivated me to write a post about the do’s and don’ts on days our sidewalks and streets are covered with huge amounts of snow.
+Theresa called 311 but wasn’t able to get answers to all of her questions.
+It motivated me to write a post on don’t’s on days our sidewalks and streets are covered with huge amounts of snow.

 - On days like today when ASP Rules are suspended due to snow, you must still feed the meters, AND obey all parking signs